 Review

-sharp intracellular electrodes (borosilicate glass with filament, 0.1 mm diameter) (Sutter Instrument Company)
+sharp glass pipette electrodes (Sutter Instrument Company)

 Bioz Verified Symbol Sutter Instrument Company is a verified supplier